Course Title: Bachelor of Arts in Tourism Management

 |If English is not your first language|

-The overall aim of this programme is to prepare students to perform at different management levels in the tourism, travel and related sectors, both nationally and internationally.
+The overall aim of this course is to prepare students to perform at different management levels in the tourism, travel and related sectors, both nationally and internationally.

 The course is delivered in a supportive, flexible learning environment aimed at empowering learners to achieve their personal and professional potential.